ligolang/ligo/gitlab-pages/docs/intro/installation.md

 ### Setting up a globally available `ligo` executable

-> You can install additional ligo versions by replacing `next` with the required version number
+> You can install additional ligo versions by replacing `next` with the desired version number

 Download the latest binaries here: https://gitlab.com/ligolang/ligo/pipelines/85536879/builds or get the latest pre-release: